SoftMoore/CPRL-Java-3rd/README.md

 * Correct any remaining errors.

-* Test/retest all correct and incorrect examples related to this project and the previous project.
+* Test/retest all correct and incorrect examples related to this project and all previous projects.

 ### Project 8: Arrays